 Flesh.
 Dead flesh.
 It rippled, shook, twisted, shining in the light.
 It was yellowed in places, fleshy pink in others, bloody in spots.
 But mainly white.
 White with age and bloodless death.
 It was dead skin, layered and congealed.

 It was a body.
 And the faces of their friends, the Captains—

 Not just their faces.
 Their skin.
 As the creature drew closer, several men and women gagged or vomited in place.
 This—thing was made up of bodies.
 Entire bodies, skinned.
 Torn from their owners and pasted together.

 And what it made was a long, bloated slug-like body that reared upright.
 Two massive arms reached out and seized at the ground, dragging the rest of the body behind it.
 There was no head.
-Rather, a sunken face, a mockery of the human face.
+Rather, a sunken face, a mockery of the Human face.
 No nose.
 No ears or hair.
 Just two sunken sockets filled with a crimson glow and a gaping, empty mouth.

 Pieces of white flesh trailed behind the creature as it pulled itself forwards another ten meters with its hands.
 It was falling apart, leaving bits of itself where it went.
-But it was massive, hands wide enough to curl around any human, long, almost delicate fingers of slick white flesh, exposed along the palms where red flesh could be seen underneath.
+But it was massive, hands wide enough to curl around any Human, long, almost delicate fingers of slick, white flesh, exposed along the palms where red flesh could be seen underneath.

 Something.
 Something was living in the body of dead skin.
 And it was coming.
-The creature slowly moved towards the adventurers, pulling itself along the ground as the faces of their comrades—all of them—stared blankly ahead, the latest addition to its skin.
+The creature slowly moved towards the adventurers, pulling itself along the ground as the faces of their comrades—all of them—stared blankly ahead, the latest additions to its skin.